How To Get Maximum Performance

 • Fused output-only kernels.
 When diagnostics=None, mean/median rejection calls combine rejection and final reduction in one Rust pass.
 If it were not for this, the code should make a full rejection mask, copying a NaN-filled stack, and calling a second combine kernel.

-• Selective median instead of full sort.
-Median-style combine kernels compact finite values for one output pixel and select only the needed order statistic instead of sorting the whole per-pixel stack.
+• Selective order statistics instead of full sort.
+Median/percentile-style combine kernels compact finite values for one output pixel and select only the needed order statistic instead of sorting the whole per-pixel stack. imc owns the image-stack traversal and scratch reuse; reducers supplies the valid-buffer in-place selection primitives used after compaction.

 • Per-worker scratch reuse.
 Each Rayon worker keeps reusable temporary buffers for one per-output stack: copied pixel values, boolean masks, sorted rank pairs, and statistic work arrays.
 As the worker moves from one output pixel to the next, those buffers are cleared and refilled instead of newly allocated.